lutherh/genvexassistant/ha_addon/README.md

 ## Dashboard

-Once running, you can access the dashboard by clicking "OPEN WEB UI" or navigating to `http://<HA_IP>:8081`.
+Once running, you can access the dashboard by clicking **OPEN WEB UI** in the add-on page (via Home Assistant Ingress).

+You can also access it directly at `http://<HA_IP>:8081` if you have mapped the port in the configuration.

 ## Adding to Home Assistant Overview